 “The need for child care support among graduate students is much greater than we are currently able to address,” said Megan Miller, student success coordinator for the K-State Graduate School.

-In this first year of funding, 49 graduate students applied for the scholarship, but only a quarter of the applicants could be supported with the funds available.
+In its first year of funding, 49 graduate students applied for the scholarship, but only a quarter of the applicants could be supported with the funds available.
 Additionally, the need for this support spans across the institution.

 “Applications were received from both full- and part-time master’s and doctoral students representing 22 fields of study from six academic colleges,” Megan said.